Tariq Jamil: Early life and education

-Tariq Jamil was born on 1 October 1953 in Mian Channu, Pakistan.
-Jamil belongs to the Sahu subtribe of Chauhan Rajputs.
-His family ruled Tulamba during the reign of Sher Shah Suri, who also distributed the lands around Tulamba.
+Tariq Jamil was born on 1 October 1953 in Mian Channu, Punjab and belongs to a well-off Punjabi Rajput family of large landholders descending from Prithviraj Chauhan, a 12th-century ruler.
+His family ruled Tulamba, a town close to Mian Channu, during the reign of Sher Shah Suri in the 16th century, who also distributed the lands around Tulamba.
+His younger brother Dr. Muhammad Tahir Kamal Sahu is a well-known cardiologist, working at the Punjab Institute of Cardiology in Lahore.

 Jamil completed his primary education at Central Model School, Lahore.
-He is an alumnus of Government College University, Lahore, and received his Islamic education from Jamia Arabia, Raiwind, where he studied the Qur’an, hadiths, Sufism, logic, and fiqh.
+He is an alumnus of Government College University, Lahore, and received his Islamic education from Jamia Arabia, Raiwind, where he studied the Qur’an, hadiths, Sufism, logic and Islamic jurisprudence.

-Jamil enrolled in King Edward Medical College after finishing a pre-medical education from Government College Lahore, but he left the college without completing his MBBS when he decided to pursue religious education.
+Jamil enrolled in King Edward Medical College, Lahore after finishing a pre-medical education from Government College Lahore, but he left the college without completing his MBBS when he decided to pursue religious education.

 Career

-Jamil has delivered religious sermons internationally and comes from a school of thought called Deobandi.
+Jamil has delivered religious sermons internationally and comes from a school of thought called Deoband.
 He supports ethnic and sectarian harmony.

-Jamil's sermons focus on "self-purification, avoidance of violence, observance of Allah’s orders and pursuing the way of Prophet Muhammad".
+Jamil's sermons focus on "self-purification, avoidance of violence, observance of Allah's orders and pursuing the way of Prophet Muhammad".

 Jamil has been named as one as of The 500 Most Influential Muslims in the world by the Royal Aal al-Bayt Institute for Islamic Thought in Jordan every year since 2012.

 Views on COVID

 In April 2020, he blamed God's wrath at dishonesty in society and the immodesty of women for the outbreak and spread of COVID-19.
-Besides praying for the welfare of the country and an end to vice, he said "when a Muslim’s daughter practices immodesty and the youth(boys) indulges in immorality, then Allah’s torment is unto such a nation."
+Besides praying for the welfare of the country and an end to vice, he said: "when a Muslim's daughter practices immodesty and the youth (boys) indulges in immorality, then Allah’s torment is unto such a nation."

 Human rights proponents and other members of Pakistani society condemned the remarks.
 Human Rights Minister Shireen Mazari responded by saying "misogynistic' and 'ignorant' comments blaming women and youth for the ongoing coronavirus crisis were 'absolutely unacceptable".

-Revenue
+Business affairs

 Jamil launched his flagship clothing brand named MTJ Brand.
 It was launched in March 2021.
 Its headquarters are located in Karachi.
 It is claimed the revenue from the business is used to fund his madressahs, and build schools and hospitals in the country.
 Jamil also launched the Maulana Tariq Jamil Foundation, which is a non-profit organization in Tulamba, Khanewal.
 It is a project that gathers funds for social work, health, and education to serve the people of Pakistan.